hemant-kaushik/rfp-management/README.md

 ## API Documentation

-### RFP Endpoints

-- `POST /api/rfps` - Create RFP from natural language description
-- `GET /api/rfps` - List all RFPs
-- `GET /api/rfps/:id` - Get RFP with vendors and proposals
-- `POST /api/rfps/:id/send` - Send RFP to selected vendors

-### Vendor Endpoints

-- `POST /api/vendors` - Create vendor
-- `GET /api/vendors` - List all vendors
-- `GET /api/vendors/:id` - Get vendor details
-- `PUT /api/vendors/:id` - Update vendor
-- `DELETE /api/vendors/:id` - Delete vendor

-### Proposal Endpoints

-- `POST /api/proposals/parse` - Parse vendor response email
-- `GET /api/proposals/rfp/:id/compare` - Compare proposals for an RFP

-### Email Endpoints

-- `POST /api/email/receive` - Receive and process vendor response email
+See the "API Endpoints" section above for complete endpoint documentation.

 ## Notes

-- The system uses Perplexity AI's sonar model for cost-effective AI processing with real-time information access
+- **AI Provider**: The system uses Perplexity AI's sonar model for cost-effective AI processing with real-time information access
-- Get your Perplexity API key from https://www.perplexity.ai/settings/api
+- **API Key**: Get your Perplexity API key from https://www.perplexity.ai/settings/api (key starts with `pplx-`)
 - **Email Setup**:
   - Email sending: Configured via SMTP (supports Gmail, Outlook, SendGrid, etc.)
-  - Email receiving: Automatic via IMAP polling (checks every 60 seconds for vendor replies)
-  - Manual processing: Use `/api/email/receive` endpoint if IMAP is not configured
+  - Email receiving: Use the `/api/email/receive` webhook endpoint to process vendor responses
+  - For Gmail: Enable 2FA and generate an App Password (not your regular password)
-- Database tables are auto-created on first run
+- **Database**: Tables are auto-created on first server start using Sequelize's `sync()` method
-- All AI parsing uses structured JSON output for reliability
+- **AI Parsing**: All AI parsing uses structured JSON output for reliability
+- **Default Port**: Backend port is configurable via PORT env variable (defaults to 5432 in code, but should be set to 5001 in .env to avoid conflict with PostgreSQL)

 ## License